andDevW/LibreKCSM/README.md

 ### Trademarks

 *Android is a trademark of Google Inc.*
-*Google Play is a trademark of Google Inc.*
 *Copyright (c) 2015-2017 Andrew Wright (andDevW)*